CNI Spring 2024 Membership Meeting

 - The slides will be combined into one deck and preloaded onto a CNI-provided laptop prior to the session.

-- 3-slide maximum (not including an optional title slide)
+- 6-slide maximum (including an optional title slide)

 - Slide ratio of 16×9 is preferred